Ultri-Izzup/ultri-platform/frontend/public/md/fediverse/ultri-izzup-fediverse-accounts.md

 ## Ultri - Izzup Fediverse Accounts - COMING SOON!!

-Each membership in the Ultri Collective is allowed to create multiple business and personal Fediverse accounts.
+Each member of Ultri is allowed to create multiple business and personal Fediverse accounts.

 The accounts are either `@ultri.com` or `@izzup.com`.

 * Izzup is a social with as few barriers as possible, we try to be open with who we connect with.
 * Ultri.com provides a more professional environment, is only federated with a handful of sites, one of them being Izzup.com.
 * We can host open or closed, Fediverse services for your domain.

 ### Free Fediverse Accounts With Each Membership

 * One social account at izzup.com *(username@izzup.com)*